SeisSol/precomputed-seissol/README.md

 Reference computed on August 31, 2023, with commit `7fde4778`.

 ## TPV13-fused
 With a coarse mesh with approximately 2.7k elements, and order 6: the simulation is not relevant for any physics, but to check fused simulations are not broken.
-Reference computed on June 16, 2025, with commit `cc7fd515`
+We have energies and receivers to compare for now.
+Reference computed on July 16, 2025, with commit `08a6c1e6`

 ## TPV16
 Reference computed on July 15 2022, with commit `153338af`.